-Esophageal candidiasis generally presents with retrosternal burning pain or discomfort along with odynophagia; occasionally esophageal candidiasis can be asymptomatic.
+Patients with esophageal candidiasis generally present with retrosternal burning pain or discomfort along with odynophagia; occasionally esophageal candidiasis can be asymptomatic.
 Endoscopic examination reveals whitish plaques similar to those observed with oropharyngeal disease.
 On occasion, the plaques may progress to superficial ulcerations of the esophageal mucosa with central or peripheral whitish exudates.